 When it comes to making more sustainable choices with your wardrobe, sometimes it’s the smallest changes that can make the biggest impact.
 The jersey fabric has long proved its place as an everyday wardrobe essential – and for good reason.
 It’s soft, breathable and long lasting, making it perfect for those trusty staples we rely on daily – such as T-shirts, tops, sweatshirts and underwear.
-Going back to basics and making better choices with these pieces is a simple – yet effective – way to future-proof one of fashion’s most-loved fabrics.
+Going to back to basics and making better choices with these pieces is a simple – yet effective – way to future-proof one of fashion’s most-loved fabrics.

 With this in mind, it’s no surprise that COS has gone the extra mile to secure the finest quality jersey for its collections.
 Its quest led it to the picturesque Portuguese region of Minho and the home of award-winning jersey specialist, Valérius.
 Since joining the COS family in 2009, the partnership has blossomed into a long-standing collaboration of two global giants sharing the same vision of quality, sustainability and innovation.
 ‘When we crossed paths with COS, we knew we were on the same wavelength’, says José Manuel Vilas Boas Ferreira, Valérius’ CEO.
 ‘They were looking for a manufacturer with the knowledge of delivering unique production results and willing to upgrade to newer more responsible ways of textile manufacturing.
 Since then, we’ve been on this long-lasting partnership, in which we work very closely, every day, motivating each other to create beautiful yet meaningful clothing.’